intelsdi-x/swan/experiments/optimal-core-allocation/README.md

 This experiment allows you to find the optimal core and worker threads configuration that delivers the best performance in terms of throughput and guaranteeing response time for latency sensitive workloads.

-The experiment uses memcached as the latency sensitive workload and tries to find optimal number of memcached worker threads (typically set with  the `-t` flag for `memcached`).
+The experiment helps user to find optimal number of memcached worker threads (typically set with  the `-t` flag for `memcached`) by running memcached as the latency sensitive workload with various worker threads configuration.

 ### Environment prerequisites

 1. `optimal-core-allocation` experiment binary available in `$PATH`.
 The binary can be downloaded from [releases page](https://github.com/intelsdi-x/swan/releases) (available inside `swan.tar.gz`) along with all required [Snap](https://github.com/intelsdi-x/snap) plugins.
 1. [mutilate](https://github.com/leverich/mutilate) load generator installed on load generator nodes (flags: `-experiment_mutilate_master_address`, `-experiment_mutilate_agent_addresses`).
 1. Running Cassandra database with a keyspace dedicated to swan to store the experiment results (flag: `-cassandra_address`).
-1. Jupyter notebook with `jupyter/generic.py` module installed (with dependencies installed from `jupyter/requirements.txt`).
+1. Runnin Jupyter notebook server (use [`intelsdi/swan-jupyter`](https://hub.docker.com/r/intelsdi/swan-jupyter/) Docker image.
 1. SSH passwordless access to load generator nodes (optional; flags: `-remote_ssh_key_path`, `-remote_ssh_login`).
 1. [Snap telemetry](snap-telemetry.io) daemon running on experiment node.
 1. `hyperkube` "all in one kubernetes components binary" available in `$PATH` (if you want to run the experiment on automatically provisioned Kubernetes cluster)